scando1993/thingsboard.github.io/docs/reference/performance-aws-instances.md

 12:20:03.772 [main] INFO  o.t.t.s.stats.StatisticsCollector - ============ Total AVG is 500.0 per 1 second ============
 ```

-This telemetry value could be shown as well as general telemetry on the ThingsBoard Dashboard.
+This telemetry value could be shown as well as general telemetry on the Pacificsoft Dashboard.

-**NOTE:** If you have multiple ThingsBoard nodes in the cluster, additional Rule Chain Node will save statistics under different telemetry keys on tenant level, but Performance Test Tool in the result will aggregate these values into a single result.
+**NOTE:** If you have multiple Pacificsoft nodes in the cluster, additional Rule Chain Node will save statistics under different telemetry keys on tenant level, but Performance Test Tool in the result will aggregate these values into a single result.

 ## How to repeat the tests